SAP/sap-btp-service-operator/README.md

 ## Working with Multiple Subaccounts

-By default, a Kubernetes cluster is related to one subaccount (see step 4 of the [Setup](#setup) section.)
+By default, a Kubernetes cluster is related to one subaccount (see step 4 of the [Setup](#setup) section.), and any service instance which is applied in any namespace will be created in that subaccount.

-The BTP subaccount access credentials are stored in a `Secret`. <br>
+You can configure the SAP BTP service operator to work with more than one subaccount in the same Kubernetes cluster.
+Either by configuring different namespaces to be connected to different subaccounts, or, in to define for each service instance, in which subaccount it will be created.

-You have several options at your disposal to define working with multiple subaccounts in a cluster by configuring dedicated secrets
+You have several options at your disposal to define working with multiple subaccounts in a cluster by configuring dedicated secrets in the Centrally Managed Namespace.

-### Default Subaccount For Namespace

-To associate namespace to a specific subaccount you maintain the access credentials to the subaccount in a secret which is dedicated to a specific namespace.
-Define a secret named: `<namespace-name>-sap-btp-service-operator` in the Centrally Managed Namespace.

 **Note:**
 The system's centrally-managed namespace is set by the value in `.Values.manager.management_namespace`.
 You can provide this value during installation (refer to step 4 in the [Setup](#setup) section).
 If you don't specify this value, the system will use the installation namespace as the default.

+### Default Subaccount For Namespace

+To associate namespace to a specific subaccount you maintain the access credentials to the subaccount in a secret which is dedicated to a specific namespace.
+Define a secret named: `<namespace-name>-sap-btp-service-operator` in the Centrally Managed Namespace.

 ```yaml
 apiVersion: v1